Oracle's Larry Ellison says planned Nashville campus will be company's 'world headquarters'

-NASHVILLE, Tenn. — (AP) — Oracle Corp.'s planned campus in Nashville, Tennessee, will serve as the business software giant's world headquarters, placing it in a city that's a center for the U.S. health care industry, CEO Larry Ellison said.
+NASHVILLE, Tenn. — (AP) — Oracle Corp.'s planned campus in Nashville, Tennessee, will serve as the business software giant's world headquarters, placing it in a city that's a center for the U.S. health care industry, company Chairman Larry Ellison said.

 Ellison spoke about Oracle's plans for its Nashville offices during a conversation about health care technology with former U.S. Sen. Bill Frist at the Oracle Health Summit on Tuesday.

-Note: This story has been updated to correct that Ellison is Oracle's chairman, not CEO.